stakater-archive/docker-images/terraform/README.md

 # Phusion Docker Image with `terraform` & `make` installed

 This is a phusion based docker image which has `terraform 0.6.12`, `make` `awscli` and `s3cmd` installed.

-It's purpose is to run any project that is based on terraform.
+It's purpose is to run any terraform based project that is placed in the container.
+You can enter any command required to build your project other than the `terraform` commands as well (e.g. make etc.)

 ## Usage
 ### Creating a Container: